 Work includes the operation of cruise ships and commercial ships, plus a wide range of recreational boating activities – that’s everything from kayaking to jet boating, sailing to stand up paddleboarding.
 We also manage swing moorings.

-We oversee all cargo vessels, cruise ships, fishing vessels, ferries and tourism operators throughout the region.
-Find forms, rules and bylaws here.
+We oversee all cargo and fishing vessels, cruise ships, ferries, and tourism operators in Canterbury.

 Hazards and navigation safety events